leungwensen/xmind-sdk-javascript/README.md

 ## Thanks to

-xmind-sdk-node is built on top of all these fantastic projects:
+xmind-sdk-javascript is built on top of all these fantastic projects:

 * [Stuk/jszip](https://github.com/Stuk/jszip.git)
 * [jindw/xmldom](https://github.com/jindw/xmldom.git)